Code-Institute-Submissions/angharadcaswell-surf_volunteer_app_AugResub/performance.md

 Takeaways:
 - Next iteration it would be important to improve performance scores and this would mainly involve improve image loading.
+- Some of the color contrasts could be further improved to help accesibility.